sapegin/washingcode-book/manuscript/book.md

 The title of this book should be “What 23 years of programming have taught me about writing good code” or “What I tell folks in code reviews trying to decipher their code” but both are too long, so “Write once, read seven times” it is.
 We can even shorten it to WORST, because everyone loves nonsensical acronyms.

 “Write once, read seven times” is an reference to a Russian proverb “Measure seven times, cut once”.
-What it means is that we read code more often than we write it so we should optimise it for ease of reading, not ease of writing.
+What it means is that we read code more often than we write it so we should optimize for ease of reading, not ease of writing.

 This book is going to be opinionated, but you don’t have to agree with everything I’m saying, and that’s not the goal of the book.
-The goal is to show you one possible path, mine, and inspire to find your own.
+The goal is to show you one possible path, mine, and inspire you to find your own.
 These techniques help me to write and review code every day, and I’ll be happy if you find some of them useful.
 Let me know how it goes.

-The book probably will be most useful for intermediate developers.
-If you’re a beginner, you probably have enough of other things to think about.
-If you have decades of experience, you probably can write a similar book yourself.
-Anyway, I’ll be happy to hear your feedback.
+The book will probably be most useful for intermediate developers.
+If you’re a beginner, you'll likely have enough of other things to think about.
+If you have decades of experience, you can probably write a similar book yourself.
+Anyway, I’d be happy to hear your feedback.

 Most of the examples in this book are in JavaScript because that’s my primary language, but the ideas can be applied to any language.
 Sometimes you’ll see CSS and HTML, because similar ideas can be applied there too.

 Most of the examples are taken from real code, with only minor adaptation, mostly different names.
-I spend several hours every week reviewing code, written by other developers.
-This gives me enough practice to see which patterns makes code more readable and which don’t.
+I spend several hours every week reviewing code written by other developers.
+This gives me enough practice to see which patterns make code more readable and which don’t.

 And remember, there are no strict rules in programming, except that you should always use three-space indentation in your code.